jupyterhub/zero-to-jupyterhub-k8s/doc/source/troubleshooting.rst

   kubectl --namespace=<YOUR-NAMESPACE> logs <pod-name>

-You can pass :option:`-f` to the logs command to :command:`tail` them.
+You can pass ``-f`` option  to the logs command to :command:`tail` them.

 ..
-The following tip box is for provider specific help.
+The following tip is for provider specific help.

 .. tip::